-Today we're going to discuss Limited Liability Company basics.
-So, first of all, why are LLCs so popular?
+Today we’re going to discuss Basics LLC: Limited Liability Company.

 A partnership disregarded entity and S corporation tax status, those are all what we call “pass through taxation” meaning that the members of the LLC pay taxes for the LLC instead of the LLC itself.
 But you can have your LLC file a form with the IRS.

 Sometimes people don’t like the C corporation tax treatment because you would be paying taxes twice once the LLC tax is a C corp pays its own taxes, and it’s paid again when profits are distributed to you.
 But there’s all sorts of tricks you can do to sometimes legally get around that.

 Sometimes you want to start up a company and then just grow the capital inside the company and use profits to grow the company.
 In that case, C corporation tax treatment may be better, if you end up being taxed at a lower tax rate the LLC as a C corp then you would pay if you are paying taxes.

 An LLC tax as an S corporation, that is oftentimes used for self-employed people to reduce self-employment tax which is a tax of 15.3% on your first $106,000 or so of income, and that’s paid in addition to your income taxes.
 So, a lot of times your LLC can file form 2553.

 It can elect to be treated as an S corporation for tax purposes even though it’s still legally an LLC.
 You may save $5,000, $6,000, $7,000 a year up to that amount using this certain strategy with an S corporation.
 Even if you make more than $106,000 a year, you still pay self-employment tax of 2.9% instead of 15.3%.
 So, S corporation treatment may still be a good way to go.

 The partnership can only be taxed as a partnership.
 You can’t get the benefits of S corporation taxation if that’s more appropriate for you.